hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 [lookahead_slides]: https://michaelrzhang.github.io/assets/lookahead_slides.pdf

-In Figure 11, the iterates are in sequence:
+In Figure 11, the iterates are in the sequence:

 \\[
 \underline{\theta_{1,0}},\theta_{1,1},\dots,\theta_{1,5},